tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 accuracy of the content.
 {{< /alert >}}

 The rise of Large Language Models (LLMs) and other Machine Learning tools such as CLIP and semantic search has made **Vector Databases** a critical component of modern infrastructure.
+They are the foundational retrieval engine behind **Retrieval-Augmented Generation (RAG)**, enabling AI applications to dynamically pull relevant, domain-specific context from massive datasets.
 But unlike traditional databases that search for exact substring matches, vector databases search for *meaning*.

 For example, if we vectorize two separate images of a dog in some representation space, we should expect that those vectors should be closer together than the vectors of an image of a dog to that of an image of a car.
-Similarly, these two sentences should be expected to be closer together because they have similar *meaning*:
+Similarly, these two sentences embedded into a vector space should be expected to be closer together because they have similar *meaning*:

 > The weather was amazing today and made me so happy!